sandeshATH/format-creator/README.md

 # format-creator

-A simple Flask app that turns the first row of any uploaded Excel (.xlsx) workbook into a web form.
-Upload your template, enter data into the generated form, and download a new Excel file with your responses written to the first data row.
+A simple Flask app that turns bold fields in an uploaded Excel (.xlsx) workbook into a web form.
+Upload your template, enter data into the generated form, and download a new Excel file with your responses written back into the same cells.

 ## Quick start